deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 the grass fire that was threatening to burst up around the glowing puddle that had once been his pulse pistol.

 "Fuckin' 'ell."
-Longlegs declared, while Warhorse scooped up some water and dumped it on the ruined gun, producing a fog bank and an angry hiss.
+LONGLEGS declared, while WARHORSE scooped up some water and dumped it on the ruined gun, producing a fog bank and an angry hiss.
 "The fuck was that?"